-If left untreated, a stress fracture can lead to more serious injuries, such as complete fracture.
-In this post, we will discuss the causes, symptoms, and treatments for stress fractures.
+Moreover, a stress fracture can lead to more serious injuries, such as complete fracture, if left untreated.

 1. Increased Training: If you suddenly or quickly increase the intensity or duration of your training, you may be at risk for a stress fracture.

-2. Surface Changes: Running on a hard surface, such as concrete, can increase your risk of a stress fracture.
+2. Type of Running Surface: Running on a hard surface, such as concrete, can increase your risk of a stress fracture.

 3. Poor footwear: Wearing shoes that don’t fit properly or don’t provide adequate support can increase your risk of a stress fracture.

-5. Nutrition: A diet lacking in essential vitamins and minerals, especially calcium and vitamin D, can weaken bones and increase the risk of stress fractures.
+5. Nutrition: A diet lacking in essential vitamins and minerals, especially calcium and/or vitamin D, can weaken bones.
+Consequently, weakened bones lead to an increased risk of stress fractures.

-1. Pain that worsens with activity and improves with rest.
+1. Pain that worsens with activity, but improves with rest.

-2. Tenderness or swelling at the site of injury/pain.
+2. The presence of pain or tenderness or swelling at the site of injury/pain.

 4. Pain that is aggravated by touch or pressure.

 The best treatment for a stress fracture is rest.
-In most cases, you will need to stop the activity that caused the injury and avoid high-impact activities until the bone has healed.
+Therefore, you will need to stop the activity that caused the injury.
+Then, avoid high-impact activities until the bone has healed.

-1. Rehabilitation: Your physical therapist may recommend exercises to improve your range of motion, strength, and balance.
+1. Physical Therapy: Your physical therapist may recommend exercises to improve your range of motion, strength, and balance.

-2. Orthotics: If your footwear is the cause of your stress fracture, your physical therapist may recommend custom footwear orthotics to provide additional support and cushioning.
+2. Orthotics: If your footwear is the cause of your stress fracture, your physical therapist may recommend custom footwear orthotics.
+These orthotics will specifically provide additional support and cushioning.

 3. Nutrition: It may be recommended to eat foods that are rich in calcium and vitamin D to support bone health.